siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/ibm-db2-for-z-os-package/README.md

 * **Binding or rebinding an application**: Administrators or developers have an application that requires binding a new plan, or rebinding an existing plan to change the package list.
 The application might require new packages or package versions to be bound in the target environment.
 The packages might use different bind options.
 You might already have BIND cards defined for the packages to be bound.
 * **Deploying Db2 REST services**: DBAs or developers need to create or delete native Db2 REST services on target environments.
 The REST services can be deployed using one or many property files and with or without bind options.

 This package also discusses how to integrate the services with different SCM systems and how to automate the entire solution.
-The services use existing plugins in IBM UrbanCode Deploy and Db2 DevOps Experience.
+The services use existing plugins in IBM DevOps Deploy and Db2 DevOps Experience.

 Download and unzip the package.
 See the white paper in the package for usage documentation.

 **This is a package, not a plug-in.
-Do not attempt to load this content in IBM UrbanCode Deploy as a plug-in.**
+Do not attempt to load this content in IBM DevOps Deploy as a plug-in.**

 |Back to ...||Latest Version|
 | :---: | :---: | :---: |